Cloud dubbing is opening up new possibilities for actors, directors and content owners around the world. More talent

-I think the biggest benefit of cloud dubbing would have to be the ability to remote direct and act.
+I think the biggest benefit of cloud dubbing would have to be the ability to remotely direct and act.
 I really think that this is going to revolutionize dubbing for a couple of reasons.
 Firstly, a lot of directors now are very global.
 I’m interviewing from Atlanta right now, while also working on a dubbing project with a studio in LA.
 So, the ability to hire the best directors no matter where they are and have them work directly with the talent is a huge benefit.

 The other benefit is being able to get the most authentic accents that exist.
 I recently directed a series and we were casting Castilian native accents and that was something that’s kind of tough to find in LA.
 It’s a small pool to pull from.
 If we were using ZOO’s cloud dubbing, I would have cast actors that lived in that region in Spain and have the most authentic accents in the world.

 That’s a benefit that, if you’re looking for the best talent in the world, cloud dubbing has the ability.
 If an actor is on set somewhere in Greenland, we can still get them on this project and do it remotely.
 If a director is working in China, we can still get them on your project remotely.

 It’s been a fantastic experience working with cloud dubbing and with ZOO Digital in general – I highly recommend the guys at ZOO.